 We were only too happy to put the cash in her hands.
-She gestured at a table, and we removed our hiking boots and limped over.
+She gestured at a table and we removed our hiking boots and limped over.
 In retrospect I can only wonder what she must have thought: if the Americans looked like this after moving from Station 5 to 6, there was no way we would ever make it to the summit of Mt.
 Fuji.
-We scarfed down our bowls of instant soba noodles, agreed it had been a brutal day, and marveled that we had been lucky to make it this far.
+We scarfed down our bowls of instant soba noodles and agreed it had been a brutal day.
+We marveled that we had been lucky to make it this far.

-The area where we would be sleeping that night was upstairs, and we transitioned from slippers to socks to climb to the second floor.
+The area where we would be sleeping that night was upstairs.
+We transitioned from slippers to socks to climb to the second floor.
 The woman slid another door to reveal three futons laid side by side.
 Curtains six feet on either side separated us from our neighbors.